-As stated in the Handbook, the SNAP E&T program should be coordinated very closely with relevant programs and agencies to maximize the use of all resources to assist food stamp recipients.
+As stated in the Handbook, the SNAP E&T program should be coordinated very closely with relevant programs and agencies to maximize the use of all resources to assist food assistance benefits recipients.
 The goal is to improve their employability and self-sufficiency.
 In the State of Florida, workforce programs are operated through the integrated workforce system with the goal of maximizing resources.
 Participants are offered services as appropriate.
 This may include engagement in job seeker services, enrollment in the WIA or TAA program, training, etc.

-Applicants receiving food stamps are engaged by the DCF.
-The DCF completes the work registration process.
+Applicants receiving food assistance benefits are engaged by DCF.
+DCF completes the work registration process.
 Individuals interested in looking for employment are able to use the EFM system to search for work, apply for a job, create a resume, and post a resume.
 The SNAP E&T program is an integrated part of the workforce system.
-Individuals who are eligible and appropriate candidates for engagement in WIA, WP,